kev-daniell/kev-daniell/README.md

-- 👋 Hi, I’m Kevin Daniel, an incoming student at the University of Waterloo.
+- 👋 Hi, I’m Kevin Daniel, a student at the University of Waterloo.
 I'm interested in fullstack development, and currently exploring many sideprojects to expand my knowledge and skills.
 - 📫 How to reach me: via linkedin https://www.linkedin.com/in/kevin-daniel-288a131b5/
 <!---